KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 chains.
 You must [author a custom supply chain](../scc/authoring-supply-chains.hbs.md) to enable policy enforcement.

-You can enforce a policy in a supply chain by creating a `ClusterImageTemplate` that uses a Tekton `TaskRun` to evaluate the vulnerabilities and enforce the set policy.
+To enforce a policy in a supply chain you need `ClusterImageTemplate` that uses a Tekton `TaskRun` to evaluate the vulnerabilities and enforces the set policy.
 This topic provides a sample `TaskRun` and a sample `ClusterImageTemplate` for you to edit.

 ## <a id="prepare"></a> Prepare for the `TaskRun`